-M&F: What can physiotherapists and massage therapists do for patients with such pain?
-And what should they NOT do?
+What can physiotherapists and massage therapists do for patients with such pain?

 Aota: Twelve years ago, many of such information was available from massage therapists or acupuncturists.
 I was interested to find that no doctors know about this clinical entity whereas many massage therapists knows this.
 Perhaps, this is because these therapists routinely touch patients.
 However, we (spine surgeons) do not know the tender points and never touch SCN or MCN points in the clinical situation.

 During surgeries, I often observed adhesion around the nerves.
 I believe that stretch exercise may prevent adhesion.
 However, when the pain is severe, exercise may aggravate the pain.